So he didn't have to give away anything of his own.

 And the Democrat Party then shamelessly began on a course to help guarantee defeat in Iraq as a means of advancing their own political agenda.

-They were doing that at the same time, their friends in the media were trying to convince everybody in the country that we were living in an economic recession when we had unemployment at 4.7 to 5%.
+They were doing that at the same time their friends in the media were trying to convince everybody in the country that we were living in an economic recession when we had unemployment at 4.7 to 5%.

-And it's my my memory is just glowing with the fact that the Bush White House would never respond to any of this.
+And it's my memory is just glowing with the fact that the Bush White House would never respond to any of this.

 Not once did they defend themselves on it.